-In some unfortunate cases the U.S. citizen spouse dies before being able to file documentation to legalize their alien spouse.
-For many years, aliens in this situation were in a sad form of legal limbo.
-Recently, the U.S. Citizenship and Immigration Services (USCIS) issued long awaited guidance regarding the means by which the surviving spouse of a U.S. citizen may obtain immigration benefits through “deferred action”.
+In the unfortunate event that a U.S. citizen spouse dies before being able to file documentation to legalize their alien spouse, there may be options.
+For many years, aliens in this regrettable situation were in a sad form of legal limbo.
+In 2009, the U.S. Citizenship and Immigration Services (USCIS) issued long awaited guidance regarding the means by which the surviving spouse of a U.S. citizen may obtain immigration benefits through “deferred action”.
 Deferred action is a term for the exercise of prosecutorial discretion where the government indicates that it will not pursue removal actions against a particular alien for a particular period of time while granting certain benefits in the meantime.
 It is not intended to be permanent, rather it is a temporary solution to an issue that is the subject of ongoing legislative and judicial efforts to resolve.
 Each grant under the government’s program is good for two years.

 Individuals who qualify for deferred action are the spouses of deceased U.S. citizens who died before the second anniversary of their marriage.
 The surviving spouse qualifies for the temporary program if he or she was married to, and not legally separated from, the U.S. citizen spouse at the time of the spouses’ death; did not remarry; and is currently residing in the United States.